 Societies registered under the new Act are registered specifically as a co-operative society or a community benefit society (including a charitable community benefit society).
 Prior to 1 August 2014, a society had to have the characteristics of either a co-operative society or a community benefit society, but it was not registered as a specific type of society.
 The FCA, and its predecessor registration bodies, kept no record of what type of society was being registered.
 A society registered before 1 August 2014 is referred to as a pre-commencement society by the FCA, and it must describe itself as either a “registered society” or a “society”, on its business stationery; it must not refer to itself as a co-operative society or a community benefit society.
 A registered society that wants to refer to itself as a specific type of society on its business stationery must register a new society and transfer its engagements to this new society (see Section 2.7).

-In November 2015 the FCA published its finalised guidance in its registration function under the 2014 Act.
+In November 2015, the FCA published its finalised guidance on its registration function under the 2014 Act.
 This followed a lengthy period of public consultation into proposed changes to its guidance, in the light of these legislative changes, and other concerns about current practice.

 This Handbook focuses on three main types of societies: bona fide co-operative societies, community benefit societies, and charitable community benefit societies.
 There are other types of society, including credit unions, building societies and friendly societies, but these are subject to separate legislation and are outside the scope of this Handbook.